AbdullahMemon15/AbdullahMemon15/README.md

-<p align="left">👨‍💻 I am a Front-End Developer based in  Canada<br>🎨 I specialize in creating beautiful and efficient user interfaces<br>🌐 You can see some of my work at my protfolio website<br>📚 I am always learning about new front-end technologies and design trends and currently pursuin the meta front end developer certification<br>🤝 I’m looking to collaborate on open source projects and innovative web apps<br>📫you can reach me by email<br>Abdullahakhund15@gmail.com<br>✨ Fun fact: I love learning about innovation in technology and i knew about chatGPT when it was called GPT-3</p>
+<p align="left">👨‍💻 I am a Front-End Developer based in  Canada<br>🎨 I specialize in creating beautiful and efficient user interfaces<br>🌐 You can see some of my work at my portfolio website<br>📚 I am always learning about new front-end technologies and design trends and currently pursuing the meta front end developer certification<br>🤝 I’m looking to collaborate on open source projects and innovative web apps<br>📫you can reach me by email<br>Abdullahakhund15@gmail.com<br>✨ Fun fact: I love learning about innovation in technology and I knew about chatGPT when it was called GPT-3</p>

 ###